Duncan-Britt/portfolio-website/articles/execution_context.md

 </textarea>
 <br />

-This works because the object referenced by self is not context dependent. **self** is simply a local variable, accessible to nested functions via closure.
+This works because the object referenced by `self` is not context dependent. `self` is simply a local variable, forever accessible to nested functions via closure.

-#### bind
+#### `bind`

 We could use the **bind** method to return a new function whose execution context is permanently and irreversibly hard bound to the first argument of bind.